Electronic-Yoda/sonic-mood/README.md

 # Sonic Mood
 This is a repository containing utilities and models for audio emotion classification using deep learning.
 Four datasets are used: CREMA, RAVDESS, SAVEE, and TESS.
 Training is done using all four datasets combined.

-Custom dataset classes, such as `MelspecEmotionDataset` were developed for the purpose of training using dataloaders.
+Custom Pytorch dataset classes, such as `MelspecEmotionDataset`, were developed for the purpose of training using Pytorch's dataloaders.

 ## Dataset Usage
 ```